Yeusepe/YUCPCreatorAssistant/docs/review-playbook.md

 Use `bun run test:external-integrations` as the deterministic PR gate for this matrix.
 Its steps are driven by `ops/production-regression-loop.ts`, so the fast gate stays aligned with provider runtime contracts, API and RPC boundary translation, verification flows, account consumers, and backfill coverage.
 Do not replace it with live smoke. `bun run smoke:providers` remains manual or separately scheduled drift coverage outside the pull request gate.

-### How to place regressions for the recent incident set
+### Examples on how to place regressions for the recent incident set

 1. **Subject-auth helper regression**
    - primary home: `apps\api\src\lib\subjectIdentity.test.ts`